aws-samples/the-aws-step-functions-workshop/content/module-10/index.en.md

 ## Module Goals

-- Overview
-- Try out different error scenarios
-- Clean up
+- Handle a failure using Retry
+- Handle a failure using Catch